sbkapelner/patent_guidebook/index.md

 ***

-# National Stage Filings of PCT Applications
+# NATIONAL STAGE FILINGS OF PCT APPLICATIONS

 ## Patent Prosecution Highway
 - The examiner in subsequent countries of filing is not (rarely) going to look at references cited by examiner in OFF (Office of First Filing).